US court temporarily reinstates Texas abortion law | DW | 09.10.2021

 A US federal appeals court on Friday ruled that Texas could resume its near-ban on abortions.

-It comes just two days after a federal judge had blocked the state from implementing the controversial Senate Bill 8 (SB8), which bans terminations after 6 weeks.
+It comes just two days after a district judge had blocked the state from implementing the controversial Senate Bill 8 (SB8), which bans terminations after 6 weeks.

-The US Court of Appeals for the Fifth Circuit, an intermediate appeals court, said a lower court judge should not have issued an injunction that halted enforcement of the law.

-On October 6, US District Judge Robert Pitman had issued an order suspending the law.
-An appointee of former US President Barack Obama, Pitman said the law was an "offensive deprivation" of the constitutional right to an abortion.

 A number of clinics took the opportunity to once again conduct abortions on Thursday.